Identifying bed bugs

 Bed bugs do not attach to hair or skin or live on people like lice, but generally come out at night to prey on their hosts and feed on any skin exposed while sleeping.
 Humans are the preferred host, but they will feed on other hosts, such as poultry, mice, rats, canaries, dogs, and cats.

 Bed bugs feed by piercing the skin with an elongated beak through which they withdraw blood.
 Their saliva contains a numbing chemical that prevents the host from feeling the bite, and they also administer an anti-coagulant when they bite, allowing the blood to flow more freely.
 Bed bugs feed from 3–10 minutes and consume up to 3 times their body weight in a single feeding.
 Immediately after feeding, they retreat to their hiding spot to digest their meal.
 Bed bugs generally feed every two weeks and can live up to a year without feeding.

 RELATED Blog: Are there Health Risks to Bed Bugs?

 Identifying bed bug bites

 A single bed bug can bite a dozen or more times in a night.
-Symptoms after being bitten vary with each individual, but many develop an itchy red welt or localized swelling.
+Symptoms of being bitten vary with each individual, but many develop an itchy red welt or localized swelling.
 50% of bite victims have little or no reaction to bed bugs, some reactions are delayed, and some bites can cause allergic reactions or rashes.
 Though bed bugs do not transmit disease, they can take a real emotional toll on their victims, causing discomfort, sleeplessness, anxiety, stress, and embarrassment.